elastic/connectors/docs/document-level-security/SERVICENOW.md

 Refer to [document level security](https://www.elastic.co/guide/en/enterprise-search/master/dls.html) for more information.

-ServiceNow connector support ACL roles for document level security.
+ServiceNow connector supports ACL roles for document level security.
 For default services, connectors use the below roles to find users who have access to documents.

 | Service        | Roles                                                             |
 |----------------|-------------------------------------------------------------------|